Section 2530. Partial Depth Finish Patches

 1. Partial Depth PCC Finish Patches.

 These patches are square or rectangular in shape.
-Saw the edges.
+They will be less than 6 feet in length when placed on a longitudinal or transverse joint or random crack.
 Removal may be by milling or other equipment.
 This type of patch will be identified by tabulation in the contract documents.
 The size and location for each lane will be shown.

 These patches are in the shape of a square or rectangle.
 They have square corners and straight edges to allow almost all of the removal by a milling machine.
 An air hammer or saw may be necessary to complete removal along edges and at corners.
 This type of patch will be identified by tabulation in the contract documents.
 The size and location in each lane will be shown.